 Juergen Teller (b.
 1964, Erlangen, Germany) studied at the Bayerische Staatslehranstalt für Photographie in Munich, before moving to London in 1986.
 Considered one of the most important photographers of his generation, Teller has successfully navigated both the art world and commercial photography since beginning his career in the late 1980s, shooting high profile fashion campaigns for brands such as Celine, Louis Vuitton, Marc Jacobs, and Vivienne Westwood.
-He has published forty-one artist books and exhibition catalogues since 1996, which blur the boundaries between his commissioned and personal work.
-He currently holds a Professorship of Photography at the Akademie der Bildenden Künste Nürnberg.
+He has published fifty books and exhibition catalogues since 1996, which blur the boundaries between his commissioned and personal work.
+He was a Professor of Photography at the Akademie der Bildenden Künste Nürnberg from 2014-2019.